 The impact printing had on the religious life of Europeans was even more profound.
 In the early 16th century, long-term unease about what was widely seen as the corrupt state of the Catholic Church led to the outbreak of a movement called the Reformation.
 Religious leaders such as Martin Luther and John Calvin called for root and branch reform of the Catholic Church, and when these calls were rejected, broke away to form the Protestant movement (which soon splintered into a bewildering number of churches and sects).

 This split the Christian world of Europe into two hostile camps, the Protestant nations to the north and the Roman Catholic nations to the south.

 The Reformation led to a strong response from the Roman Catholic side.
 This was known as the Counter-Reformation.
 At the “hearts and minds” level, Ignatius Loyoly founded the religious order of the Jesuits, which became one of the most effective missionary organisations in world history.
-At the national level, Spain, at that time the leading power in Europe under its King Philip II, saw itself as the champion of the Roman Catholic Church, and strenuously fought to put down Protestantism wherever he could.
+At the national and political level, Spain, at that time the leading power in Europe under its King Philip II, saw itself as the champion of the Roman Catholic Church, and strenuously fought to put down Protestantism wherever he could.
 This led the country into ultimately futile wars in the Netherlands and with England (including the launching of the impressive but ill-fated Spanish Armada in 1588), and to over-extending itself economically.

 These and other wars of religion culminating in the terrible Thirty Years War in Germany (1618-48).